Posted on

 - workplace harassment2

 In your application, write out the specific instances of when/where/how your abuser hurt or threatened you.
-If you have any supporting documentation (such as angry text messages, police reports, or medical records of your injuries), you can attach them to your application.
+If you have any supporting documentation (such as alarming text messages, police reports, or medical records of your injuries), you may attach them to your application.

 2. Go to the proper court